-When an employee reports for, or serves on jury duty in a state or federal court during work days when the employee would otherwise be scheduled to work, they shall be paid by the YWCA the difference between jury duty and their regular pay.
+When an employee reports for, or serves on jury duty in a state or federal court during work days when the employee would otherwise be scheduled to work, he or she shall be paid by YWCA Duluth the difference between jury duty and their regular pay.
 Employees who are called to jury duty, complete their time in court and still have at least four hours left of regular working hours, will be expected to report back to work and complete their regular hours.
 Compensation for that time will be adjusted accordingly.